top of page

 When it comes to transforming our health systems toward prevention, the real challenge isn't the absence of good ideas.
-It’s that we measure the wrong things—and by doing so, we consistently undervalue what truly matters.
+It’s that we measure the wrong things.
+By doing so, we consistently undervalue what truly matters.

-In the current model, success is often framed narrowly: a disease treated, a hospital performance metric met, an immediate cost saved.
-Yet the real returns of prevention lie elsewhere.
-They lie in the decades of life uninterrupted by illness, the opportunities seized rather than lost, the generational shifts in education, labor, and community resilience that ripple outwards from a single act of good health.
-And so, if we are serious about building proactive health systems, we must be equally serious about rethinking how we measure impact.
+In the current model, success is often framed narrowly.
+It focuses on treated diseases, met hospital performance metrics, and immediate cost savings.
+However, the real returns of prevention lie elsewhere.
+They are found in decades of life uninterrupted by illness, the opportunities seized rather than lost, and the generational shifts in education, labor, and community resilience that ripple outwards from a single act of good health.
+If we are serious about building proactive health systems, we must also rethink how we measure impact.

 This requires two fundamental shifts: rethinking time—when we expect returns—and rethinking perspective—what we count as a return on investment.